Zulfiqar Ali Bukhari: Career

-In 1939, Bukhari, as a Station Director of AIR (Akashvani (radio broadcaster)) Delhi station, got transferred to Bombay (now Mumbai) station of AIR (Akashvani (radio broadcaster)).
+In 1939, Bukhari, as a Station Director of AIR (Akashvani (radio broadcaster)) Delhi station, got transferred to Bombay (now Mumbai) station of AIR.

 Z. A. Bukhari helped the Bombay radio station make a lot of improvements.
-There were many people at Bombay radio station he helped like the film playback singers, G. M. Durrani, Suraiya etc. Durrani called Zulfiqar Ali Bukhari his 'Ustad' (teacher) to show him respect.
+There were many people at Bombay radio station he helped like the film playback singers, G. M. Durrani, Suraiya.
+Durrani called Zulfiqar Ali Bukhari his 'Ustad' (teacher) to show him respect.

 After the Partition of India and creation of Pakistan, he was made the first director-general of Radio Pakistan (Pakistan Broadcasting Corporation) (then known as Pakistan Broadcasting Service on 14 August 1947, when Pakistan emerged on the world map as a new country).
-The most important thing is that the independence of Pakistan was announced through Radio Pakistan on Aug 13, 1947 at 11:59 pm.
+The most important thing is that the independence of Pakistan was announced through Radio Pakistan on 13 August 1947 at 11:59 pm.
 Zulfiqar Ali Bukhari retired from the radio in 1959.

+After General Ayub Khan came to power in October 1958, he came to the broadcasting house of Radio Pakistan for his first address to the nation, somehow the director-general Z. A. Bukhari, unknowingly offended him.
+Right away, Ayub Khan showed his dislike for Z. A. Bukhari and he was soon sent into forced early retirement in 1959.

 In 1967, he served as the first general manager of PTV-Karachi Center (Pakistan Television Corporation) as it started broadcasting in the city of Karachi.

 Personality

 Bukhari was a workaholic.
 With his immense energies and love for broadcasting, he worked at the radio station till late into the night.
 Nasrullah Khan in his book Kya Qafal Jata Hai has described how Bukhari would sit with singers, guide them, compose new tunes and would even sing with them.
 He introduced many innovative ideas at radio stations.
-He would write many programmes and broadcast them, too.
+He would write many programmes and broadcast them, too, including marsiyas in the month of Muharram.

 A hard taskmaster and a man who had been immersed in culture and literature, Bukhari did not tolerate slights in broadcasting and especially emphasized the correct Urdu pronunciation.
-Some experts were especially hired by him to check and correct the pronunciation of artistes.
+Some experts were especially hired by him to check and correct the pronunciation of artists.
 During Bukhari's tenure, the radio station was a place frequented by intellectuals, writers, musicians, poets and scholars.
 He turned Radio Pakistan into an institution where raw hands got their early training and later went ahead in search of greener pastures.
 A great many of them, trained by him, became celebrities in their respective fields.

+According to a major Pakistani English-language newspaper The Friday Times:

+Zulfiqar was eccentric from the very beginning, rebellious and quarrelsome, an under-achiever in education who was to rise to great heights as a broadcaster.
+Zulfiqar failed to go to college and graduated in munshi-fazil and adeeb-alim courses.
+Zulfiqar arose to be Pakistan's greatest broadcaster.
+He set up the BBC Urdu Service in 1939 and stayed in London through the war years while his family lodged with Ahmed Shah's family.